redplane/rx-message-bus/projects/ngrx-message-bus/src/lib/README.md

   - `data (any)`: Message data. (*optional*).

-- `onChannelInitialized(): Observable<{channelName: string, eventName: string}>`: Raised when a channel is created successfully.
+- `channelAddedEvent: Observable<{channelName: string, eventName: string}>`: Raised when a channel is created successfully.
 This event can be used for initializing connection from subscriber to message bus to ensure the specific channel & event is available to be consumed.

 ### Module options

-- `rx-message-bus` provide an `Angular module` whose name is `RxMessageBusModule`.
+- `ngrx-message-bus` provide an `Angular module` whose name is `NgRxMessageBusModule`.
 It provide a `forRoot` method which allows user to setup default message bus subscription option.
 The option can be overridden in `hookChannelMessage` method.

 - About parameters, please refer to `hookChannelMessage` subscription option section.

 ## Different between between **Module lifetime** and **Component lifetime**.